phamfoo/figma-squircle/README.md

 const svgPath = getSvgPath({
   width: 200,
   height: 200,
-  radius: 24,
+  cornerRadius: 24,
-  smoothing: 0.8, // Smoothing ranges from 0 to 1
+  cornerSmoothing: 0.8, // cornerSmoothing goes from 0 to 1
 })

 // svgPath can now be used to create SVG elements